LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 Launching Workers
 =================

 Create an executable script according to your HPC's RJMS system.
-If using PBS Pro, use your preferred editor to create a :code:`.pbs` script using the following template:
+If using PBS Pro, use your preferred editor to create a :code:`.pbs` script, if using SLURM create a :code:`.sh` using the following templates:

+PBS Pro:

 .. code::